JHau21/fangarde_backend/README.md

 # Fangarde Backend (Public Version)

 ## Introduction
 This repository contains all of the code for the backend of Fangarde's flagship product.
-The company is no longer operating and my myself, in addition to the other founders, have agreed to allow this code to be shared.
+The company is no longer operating and the other founders and I have agreed to allow this code to be shared.

 ## Preface
 There are a few things to keep in mind when looking through this codebase.